HOMA-IR Insulin Resistance Calculator

 What each variable means:

 Why it matters: Insulin resistance is the root driver of Type 2 diabetes, metabolic syndrome, and is linked to higher cardiovascular risk, PCOS, fatty liver disease, and obesity.
-Catching it early — before blood glucose rises — allows lifestyle intervention to reverse the trend.
+Fasting glucose stays normal for years while insulin quietly climbs to hold it there, so HOMA-IR moves first.
+Catching it at that stage is what makes it reversible.

 How to improve HOMA-IR: Time-restricted eating and low-carbohydrate diets can lower fasting insulin within weeks.
 Regular aerobic and resistance exercise improves muscle glucose uptake.
 Weight loss of just 5–10% of body weight significantly reduces insulin resistance in most people.